angelsaratha/medical_insurance_cost_prediction/README.md

 - Smoking status
 - Region
 - Insurance charges

-## Objective

-The objective is to build a regression model that can predict insurance charges for a new customer.

-## Dataset

 The dataset used in this project is not included in this repository.